CLIMATE CHANGE MONITORING SOUTH TYROL

 Description of the results

-The comparatively long time span of the available data series makes it possible to highlight the long-term trend: Despite some inter-annual variability, the graph shows a clear upward trend in the province‘s average annual temperature over the last 43 years.
+The comparatively long time span of the available data series makes it possible to highlight the long-term trend: Despite some inter-annual variability, the graph shows a clear upward trend in the province‘s average annual temperature since 1980 until today.
 Since the 1980s, global warming has accelerated and consistently increased.
-In South Tyrol, the annual average temperature has increased by about 2.0 °C from 1980 to 2022, aligning with trends observed in the Alpine region.
+In South Tyrol, the annual average temperature has increased by about 2.1 °C from 1980 to 2023, aligning with trends observed in the Alpine region.
 The calculated trend is statistically significant, amounting to almost +0.5 °C per decade.
-In 2022, it was the warmest year in the last 43 years, with approximately 1.85 °C more than the 30-year average (1981 to 2010).
+In 2022, it was the warmest year since 1980, with approximately 1.85 °C more than the 30-year average (1981 to 2010), followed by the year 2023.

 Method